Kathleen Cleaver: Black Panther Party

 Kathleen was in charge of organizing a student conference at Fisk University in Nashville, Tennessee.
 At the conference, she met Eldridge Cleaver, the minister of information for the Black Panther Party, who was speaking at the conference.
 He had just gotten out of jail where he had written Soul on Ice.
 She moved to San Francisco in November 1967 to join the Black Panther Party, and after Christmas, Eldridge and Kathleen married.
-She joined about three to four weeks after Huey Newton was charged for killing an Oakland policeman in a pre-drawn shootout.
+She joined about three to four weeks after Huey Newton was charged for killing an Oakland policeman in a pre-dawn shootout.
 It was in San Francisco that Kathleen became the Communications Secretary for the party and worked on organizing demonstrations, creating pamphlets, holding press conferences, designing posters, and speaking at rallies and on TV.
 Cleaver applied everything that she learned from the SNCC to the Black Panther Party.
 She created the position herself, motivated by Julian Bond in SNCC.
-Despite the fact that over two-thirds of Black Panthers members were women, Cleaver was among a small group of women who were prominent in the Black Panther Party, which included Elaine Brown and Ericka Huggins.
+Despite the fact that over two thirds of Black Panthers members were women, Cleaver was among a small group of women who were prominent in the Black Panther Party, which included Elaine Brown and Ericka Huggins.
 As communications secretary, she was the first female member of the Party's decision-making body.
 The position combined the role of spokesperson and press secretary.
 Cleaver organized the national campaign to free Huey Newton.

 The first major attack against the Black Panther Party was in the 1960s by Los Angeles's first SWAT team.
 By 1971, almost 30 of the members of the Black Panther Party had been killed.
-Cleaver had a difficult time healing from the passing of so many of her colleagues and was emotionally scarred.
+Cleaver had a difficult time healing from the murder of so many of her colleagues and was emotionally scarred.
 In 1968 (the same year her husband ran for president on the Peace and Freedom ticket), she ran for California's 18th state assembly district, also as a candidate of the Peace and Freedom party.
 Cleaver received 2,778 votes for 4.7% of the total vote, finishing third in a four-candidate race.